chriswayg/tor-server/README.md

 docker-compose logs -f
 ```

-- As an example for running commands in the container, show the current fingerprint.
+- As examples for running commands in the container, show the current fingerprint or enter a bash shell.
 ```
-docker-compose exec -T relay cat /var/lib/tor/fingerprint
+docker-compose exec -T relay cat /var/lib/tor/fingerprint docker-compose exec relay bash
 ```

 ### Run Tor relay with IPv6

 The host system or VPS (for example Vultr) needs to have IPv6 activated.
 From your server try to ping any IPv6 host: `ping6 google.com`

-If that worked fine, make your Tor relay reachable via IPv6 by adding an additional ORPort line to your `torrc` configuration (example for ORPort 9001):
+If that worked fine, make your Tor relay reachable via IPv6 by adding an additional ORPort line to your `torrc` configuration:

 `ORPort [IPv6-address]:9001`

-Additionally activate IPv6 for Docker by editing/creating the file `daemon.json` on the docker host and restarting Docker.
+Additionally activate IPv6 for Docker by adding the following to the file `daemon.json` on the docker host and restarting Docker.

 - use the IPv6 subnet/64 address from your provider for `fixed-cidr-v6`